Ze-Austin/altschool-python/README.md

         `git commit -am 'message here'`
 10. Push the changes to your branch:
     `git push origin branchname`
 11. This is when you'll usually create a pull request on GitHub, but please don't.
-There's no point in merging everyone's personal notes, yet *it would be nice to see your name in the branch list* :revolving_hearts:
+There's no point in merging everyone's personal notes
 12. Get my weekly updates by pulling from the upstream:
     `git pull upstream main`